learn-software-engineering/learn-software-engineering/content/en/programming/0300-oop/0302-class-relations.md

 6. **Inappropriate intimacy**
    - *Problem*: Classes that know too much about each other's internal details.
-   - *Solution*: Encapsulate data and behavior.
+   - *Solution*: Encapsulate data and behaviour.
 Use public interfaces to interact between classes.

 7. **Brittle base classes**
    - *Problem*: Changes to base classes breaking derived classes in unexpected ways.